asifbacchus/MailcowBackup/README.md

 ## Borg details file

 This file contains all the data needed to access your borg remote data repo.
-Each line must contain specific information in a specific order or needs to be blank if that data is not required.
+Each line must contain specific information in a specific order or **needs to be blank if that data is not required**.
 The sample file includes this data and example entries.
 The file must have the following information in the following
 order: